mark-kibo/artgallery/README.md

 # artgallery_with_django
-This is an art gallery project built using django.Admins get to upload their art via th upload page for users to review.
+This art gallery project, developed using Django, allows administrators to upload artwork through the dedicated upload page.
+Users can then explore and review the uploaded art, creating an interactive and engaging platform for art enthusiasts.